 Live Streaming of Mass from East Anglia Churches

-With the decision to stop public acts of worship in Catholic churches in England and Wales following government advice on Coronavirus, a number of churches in the Diocese of East Anglia are now live streaming their Masses online with more joining all the time.
+Following government advice on Coronavirus, a number of churches in the Diocese of East Anglia are live streaming their Masses online with more joining all the time.

 Live streaming is currently available from:

 The Catholic National Shrine at Walsingham at: www.walsingham.org.uk/live-stream